Thewbi/cpp_compiler/src/test/resources/TACKY/arrays_in_tacky.md

 The TACKY interpreter does not use the information how many elements an array has.
 Instead, it just retrieves the address of the array base pointer and performs pointer arithmetic on that array base pointer.

 Whenever you read TACKY instructions that deal with arrays, rest assured that you will not find information about array sizes in the TACKY code.
 TACKY contains only statements that read and write array elements or perform pointer offsets.
 TACKY contains no instructions that create an array variable including the element size.
-Instead TACKY only contains the var() function to create a function that deals as the array's base pointer.
+Instead TACKY only contains the var() function to create a function that is used as the array's base pointer.
 There is no information about the amount of elements.
 The stack frame layout has already reserved enough memory to store all the variable's elements.
+This has been done by the memory layout module.

 The TACKY interpreter could be implemented to check if the user performs out of bounds operations on arrays.
 Standard C does not perform those checks so this is optional behaviour.
 The TACKY interpreter just hopes or assumes that the code that it executes is thouroghly semantically checked and out-of-bounds errors have been caught in a stage prior the TACKY code generation.